harisankar-krishna-swamy/vevde-security-utils/README.md

 # Vevde security utils
-* A reusable library of security functions and tools.
-This make utility functions available for all Python web frameworks like Django, Fast API, Flask etc.
+A reusable library of security functions and tools.
+This package is not tied to any web framwork.
+So multiple
+Python web frameworks like Django, Fast API, Flask can use it.

 # 1. Install
 pip install vevde-security-utils

-# Example usage
+# 2. Example usage
 See `tests` package for each function

 # 3. License